-The General Achievement Diploma (GAD) is intended to provide a diploma option for high school dropouts and individuals who exit high school without a diploma.
+The General Achievement Adult High School Diploma (GAAHSD) Program is intended to provide a diploma option for high school dropouts and individuals who exit high school without a diploma.
 This diploma is intended for individuals who are at least 18 years of age and not enrolled in public school or not otherwise meeting the compulsory school attendance requirements set forth in the Code of Virginia.

-The requirements for the GAD include prescribed standard units of credit and a passing score on the General Educational Development (GED) examination.
-Standard credits required for the GAD may be earned in a variety of educational settings.
+The requirements for the GAAHSD include prescribed standard units of credit and a passing score on the General Educational Development (GED) test.
+Standard credits required for the GAAHSD may be earned in a variety of educational setting, including:

 Superintendent's Memo (Informational) No. 233, Dec.
 9, 2005.
 Also Guidelines (PDF)

 - Transmittal of "Statement of Administrative Impact and Project Costs of Implementation" for the Proposed Revisions to the Regulations Governing Adult High School Programs, May 2005.